Bayathy/Bayathy/README.md

 - 🌱 I’m currently learning **Front-End,Back-end,a11y**

-- 👨‍💻 All of my projects are available at [https://bayathy.com](https://bayathy.com)
+- 👨‍💻 All of my projects are available at [https://me.bayathy.dev](https://me.bayathy.dev)

-- 📝 I regularly write articles on [https://blog.bayathy.com/](https://blog.bayathy.com/)

 - 💬 Ask me about **React**